Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Hardness of

 Finally, observe that by connecting the gadgets we might have introduced some inner faces, which do not have specified areas.
 However, the area of each gadget is fixed, so we exactly know what the areas of these newly introduced faces are.
 We finish the construction by fixing the area for each remaining face, according to the way it is drawn in the plane.

-Hence we created a planar graph $G_\Psi$ where the positions of some vertices are fixed, and an area assignment $\A$, such that $G_\Psi$ has a redrawing conforming $\A$ and respecting fixed positions of vertices if and only if $\Psi$ is true.
+\enlargethispage{12pt} Hence we created a planar graph $G_\Psi$ where the positions of some vertices are fixed, and a positive area assignment $\A$, such that $G_\Psi$ has an $\A$-realizing drawing that respects the fixed vertices if and only if $\Psi$ is true.
 The correctness of the construction follows easily from the correctness of individual gadgets.
+Let us point out that we may assume that all variables are in $(0,\lambda)$ and thus the flexible vertex of each variable gadget is not superimposed on another vertex; this property propagates to wires and other gadgets.
+Consequently, the realizing drawing is planar.
 The size of $G$ is clearly polynomial in $|\Psi|$, so the proof is complete. \end{proof}